open-AIMS/ADRIA.jl/ADRIA/docs/src/concepts/cots_package_extraction.md

 Before creating the external repos, decide:

-- Package name: `CotsBlox.jl`, `COTSBlox.jl`, or another lab-preferred name.
+- Package name is currently `COTSMod.jl`.
 - Whether `CotsParams` in the package is a plain struct or remains compatible with ADRIA `Factor` definitions.
-- Whether predation should mutate coral cover inside CotsBlox or return a survival/consumption object for ADRIA to apply.
+- Whether predation should mutate coral cover inside COTSMod or return a survival/consumption object for ADRIA to apply.
 - Whether external pulses are a generic external supply model or a Lizard-specific calibration diagnostic.
 - How large input data are versioned for the calibration study.